 As entertaining as Ladyhawke is, the film is not without its problems.
 A couple are minor, but one is so huge that it almost scuppers the movie.
 I’ll come to that in a little while, first let’s look at the minor issues.

 At the film’s core is the great love shared between Navarre and Isabeau —theirs is a love for the ages.
 The trouble is Hauer and Pfeiffer share so little screen time together (they are only reunited in the last two minutes of the film) that the audience never really buys into that romance.
-We’re told repeatedly they love each other but we never really feel it, and it doesn’t help that Hauer’s Navarre is a little too old for Isabeau.
+We’re told repeatedly told that they love each other but we never really feel it, and it doesn’t help that Hauer’s Navarre is a little too old for Isabeau.
 In fact there’s more chemistry between Pfeiffer and Broderick than there is between Pfeiffer and Hauer, mainly because they’re share so many scenes.
 It’s ironic that the movie’s central plot device— two lovers separated by a curse — also hinders the audience’s acceptance of the pair being lovers in the first place.

 My second gripe with Ladyhawke is it just doesn’t have enough Fantasy elements for my taste.
 This film is Fantasy with a small ‘f’, and I prefer my Fantasy writ larger than this.
 Placing the story in the decisively un-magical setting of medieval Europe doesn’t help; I prefer my Fantasy to be set in it’s own world, not ours.
 Apart from the curse itself there are no other fantasy elements to the story and that’s a shame.
 Dragonslayer is also set in a world recognisable as our own but the magical fantasy elements play a larger role in that film’s plot.
 Ladyhawke doesn’t even have enough fantasy ingredients to play out like a fairytale, instead it just falls between two stools: fantastic enough to warrant people changing into animals, but not fantastic enough to build an actual Fantasy world around.